virtual-labs/engineers-forum/ph4/services/experiment-life-cycle.md

 **Does Hosting Service add UI to my webpages?**

 The CPE team does not add UI elements but provides a uniform UI framework for experiments.
 Developers should conform to this framework.

-**How to Tag a Release in GitHub:**

-1. Go to your repository on GitHub.
-2. Click on the **"Releases"** link, usually found on the right side of the repository page.
-3. Click the **"Draft a new release"** button.
-4. In the "Tag version" field, enter the new tag version (e.g., `v1.0.0`).
-Follow [Semantic Versioning](https://semver.org/) guidelines.
-5. Fill in the release title and description if necessary.
-6. Click the **"Publish release"** button.